-In 1977, the two best boxers in the bantamweight division were both tremendous punchers, both undefeated, both champions, and both Mexican.
+In 1977, boxing’s two best bantamweights were both tremendous punchers, both undefeated, both champions, and both Mexican.
 A showdown was inevitable.
 It was a match everyone knew could not go the distance given the lead fists of Carlos ‘Cañas’ Zárate and Alfonso ‘El Toro’ Zamora, their records combining for a phenomenal 72 KOs in 73 fights.
 The bout ended as everyone expected, with a flurry of hard punches and a concussed fighter on the canvas, in front of a raucous crowd at The Forum in Inglewood, California.
 But there was more to this match than just undefeated records and Mexican pride.
 Bad blood between the two camps added some extra intrigue.

 Friends and former training partners, and both natives of Mexico City, Zarate and Zamora had a wedge driven between them by their feuding managers.
 They had once trained together under the guidance of Arturo Hernández, who decided to sell Zamora’s contract to the fighter’s meddling father.
 Alfonso Zamora Sr. was vocal about his dislike for Hernández and the antagonism only added to the volatile match-up, though the boxers themselves refrained from publicly turning on one another.
 Their rivalry was professional, not personal, since each wished to dominate the 118 lb division, even though they were not competing for a belt but instead for Mexican bragging rights.